Ea100/LITA-Capstone-Project-2/README.md

 - What is the average subscription duration across all customers?
 - How does the cancellation rate vary by subscription type?
 - Which regions have the highest and lowest number of cancellations?
-- What percentage of total revenue is contributed by each subscription type?

 ### Data Analysis
 ---